wasamasa/eyebrowse/README.rst

 The two most popular window configuration packages are `elscreen
 <https://github.com/shosti/elscreen>`_ and `escreen
 <https://github.com/emacsmirror/escreen>`_.
 Both are fairly old and
 have their share of bugs.
-If you want something more recent with more features than eyebrowse provides (such as persistency, morphing, per-view buffers, \...), try `workgroups
+The closest package I've found so far to eyebrowse with workspace-specific buffers would be `perspective
+<https://github.com/nex3/perspective-el>`_.
+To have further features
+such as persistency or morphing, try `workgroups
 <https://github.com/tlh/workgroups.el>`_ or `workgroups2
 <https://github.com/pashinin/workgroups2>`_.